CartoDB/carto-vl/docs/guides/06-aggregations.md

 ## Aggregating data

-In this guide you will explore a set of functions called **aggregations** (aggr.), that will allow you to extract different values from your datasets considering the whole set of features (*global aggr.*), just the ones displayed in the current map extent (*viewport aggr.*) or those derived from spatial aggregations (*cluster aggr.*).
+In this guide you will explore a set of functions called **aggregations**, that will allow you to extract different values from your datasets considering the whole set of features (*global aggregations*), just the ones displayed in the current map extent (*viewport aggregations) or those derived from spatial aggregations (*cluster aggregations*).

 ### Global aggregations